mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 I interviewed four freelancers and one agency.
 WebAgency immediately stood out as the best.
 Their portfolio showed a variety of styles that they executed well, and they had lots of different expertise in-house, so they could do design, development, animations, and 3D images if I needed them.

 What's more, WebAgency's CEO suggested I reduce the project scope.
 He said that instead of a full-blown redesign, I should just start with a rebranding.
 WebAgency would create a new logo and work with me to select a new color scheme and fonts for the site.
-From there, I could measure results, and the solid branding would let me start working with digital marketing agencies.
+From there, I could measure results, and the branding would let me start working with digital marketing agencies.
 That sounded smart!

 WebAgency's CEO estimated that the rebrand would require 30-40 billable hours over two to four weeks at their hourly rate $175/hour.
 So, $5-7k for new logo and branding felt reasonable to me.
-If the rebrand improved TinyPilot's sales, I could start a monthly retainer with WebAgency and have them continue their design work.
+If the rebrand improved TinyPilot's sales, I could start a monthly retainer with WebAgency and have them polish design in other areas of TinyPilot.

-WebAgency's CEO did warn me that I was smaller than most of their clients.
-He said that they have long-term retainer agreements with most of their clients.
-But he said that this project was so small that we could do it hourly, but there was a possibility that they'd have to pause my work if a retainer client needed more time.
+WebAgency's CEO did warn me that I was smaller than most of their other clients.
+Most of their clients have them on long-term retainer agreements.
+This project was so tightly-scoped that we could do it hourly, but there was a possibility that they'd have to pause my work occasionally if a retainer client needed more time.

 ## The honeymoon period